 You’ve earned them, and they’re valid, no matter how many people might tell you otherwise.
-Sure, some people send their kid off to college and carry on easily, and that’s wonderful.
-For them.
+Sure, some people send their kid off to college and carry on easily, and that’s wonderful for them.
 Some people are hit harder, and that’s okay, too.
 Experience this monumental shift in your life however you need to.
 Cry the ugly tears, eat all the tubes of cookie dough, vent to your patient friends, go easy on the wine and whisky and harder on the new shoes and handbags.

 But trust me on this: whatever you do, stay away from PetSmart.